-The conduct of each student reflects on the college, the department, and the nursing profession.
+Each student's conduct reflects on the college, the department, and the nursing profession.
 An optional, but highly recommended, resource for all nursing students is the American Nurses Association's Nursing: Scope and Standards of Practice, 4th ed.
-The standards of professional practice and professional performance are woven throughout the WCC nursing program and expected of all faculty and students.
+The standards of professional practice and professional performance are woven throughout the WCC nursing program and are expected of all faculty and students.